NIHR In-Practice Fellowships 2019 - Guidance Notes

 Guidance for the completion of the finance section is available in the next part of the Applicant Guidance Notes.
-(See Finance Guidance on pages 14- 17 of these guidance notes).
+(See the Finance Guidance for more).

 A number of participants and signatories are required to be added to your application and, where applicable, to complete sections of it.
 Details of the required individuals are provided in the Applicants Guidance notes and in the online application form along with details of how they should be added.
 The flow diagram in Annex A goes through the actions required of participants, signatories and the applicant.

 Please declare any conflicts or potential conflicts of interest that you may have in undertaking this Fellowship, including any relevant, non-personal & commercial interest that could be perceived as a conflict of interest.